sontakkedipti/ETL--Stock-Project/README.md

 # Data Transformation

 Multiple libraries of python have been used on jupyter notebook in order to transform the data.
 Initially data was pulled using a URL, then findings were loaded into a dataframe.
 The data frame then was merged onto the six csv files that were chosen for this project.
 The final data that appeared after merging was converted to a csv file and loaded to the database.
+As part of transformation the following has been achieved:

+1. HTML file has been parsed to achieve the titles which generates list of stocks that were needed for this project.
+2. AS part of web scraping company, exchange and ticker were retrieved which was eventually mapped against its stock type.
+3. To maintain consistency the column names were changed lower case spelling.

 Flow of  steps taken for data transformation are as following:

 ![image](https://user-images.githubusercontent.com/112669805/206549379-a69e50b6-9eab-450f-9512-60b9f01eaca8.png)